TaitoUnited/taito-cli/README.md

 # taito-cli

-Taito-cli provides an extensible toolkit for developers and devops personnel.
+Taito-cli is an extensible toolkit for developers, devops personnel and build automation.
 It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that are implemented by various plugins e.g. *npm*, *pip*, *docker*, *kubernetes*, *aws*, *gcloud*, *serverless*, *fission*, *postgres* and *mysql*.
 Thus, developers and devops personnel may always run the same familiar set of simple commands from project to project, old and new, no matter the technology or infrastructure.
 Plugins may also provide additional commands outside the taito-cli predefined set.
 And developers can easily implement their own custom plugins, or implement taito-cli commands in their package.json by using the npm plugin.
 And since taito-cli is shipped as a Docker container, no tools need to be installed on the host operating system.
 All dependencies are shipped within the container.

 Taito-cli also decouples CI/CD build tools from the rest of the infrastructure.
 Any combination of CI/CD tools and cloud service providers are easy to set up as CI/CD steps are implemented with *taito-cli*.
 This makes CI/CD scripts clean and reusable as they no longer include so much infrastructure and project specific logic.
 And you can also easily execute any CI/CD step manually with *taito-cli* in case of trouble.